-Protecting pregnant and postpartum women, infants, and health workers from extreme heat
+Protecting pregnant and postpartum women, infants, and maternity care health workers from increasing heat

 Our research

-Measuring heat health impacts on pregnant and postpartum women, newborns, young children, and maternity health workers
+Measuring heat-health impacts on pregnant and postpartum women, newborns, young children, and maternity care health workers

-Adapting maternity health facilities to beat the heat
+Adapting maternity and neonatal care health facilities to beat the heat

 News from HIGH Horizons